vSphere Kubernetes Cluster Pods stuck in ContainerCreating state after vSphere HA Failover event

 3. If we show the pod output in wide format (command below), the pods stuck in ContainerCreating state will all be attempting startup on the node that was failed over by vSphere HA:

-4. When describing the hung pods, we see errors similar to:
+4. When describing the hung pods, we see errors similar to the below where the pause image version may vary based on your environment:

 Type Reason Age From Message